schcs/EncontroJA2/palestrantes.md

 #### <font style="color:navy; font-weight:bold;">Manuela da Silva Souza</font>
 Universidade Federal da Bahia

-**Two-dimensional Jordan algebras: classification and polynomial identities theory**
+***<a href="https://www.mat.ufmg.br/wp-content/uploads/2023/05/II-Encontro-de-jovens-algebristas_manuela.pdf">Two-dimensional Jordan algebras: classification and polynomial identities theory</a>**

 Jordan algebras were introduced by the physicist Pascual Jordan to formalize notions in quantum mechanics.
 These algebras have been studied since then and have connections with other areas of Mathematics such as Differential Geometry, Functional Analysis and Projective Geometry.
 Precisely, a Jordan algebra $J$ is a commutative algebra whose product satisfies
 $$((x^2)y)x - (x^2)(yx) = 0,$$